Auckland - Things to Do in Auckland in August

 Best Activities in August

-Hauraki Gulf whale watching expeditions
+Hauraki Gulf whale and dolphin watching cruises

 August Events & Festivals